Remember, it is your purchases here (both small & large) that keeps these world class information articles free.

 The air pump method is generally the better choice for these reasons:

-• For simplicity of set up for the aquarium keeper
+For simplicity of set up for the aquarium keeper (e.g. beginners)

 Sponge Filter/Air Pump Combinations Suggestions:

-Even if you cannot or choose not to use an air diffuser (not all power heads have this feature), you can still aerate the aquarium by increasing “surface tension” by either any directional control that your power head has or by placing the Power head (pump) outlet near the surface so as to cause ripples on the surface.
+Even if you cannot, or choose not, to use an air diffuser (not all power heads have this feature), you can still aerate the aquarium through breaking the water's “surface tension” using either any directional control that your power head has, or by placing the Power head (pump) outlet near the surface so as to cause ripples on the surface.

 The power head method is generally the better choice for these reasons:

-With a new Sponge Filter your filter primarily operates mechanically (trapping debris in the sponge which can be rinsed/squeezed out in de-chlorinated water), while the more important bio feature of utilizing nitrifying bacteria to remove toxic ammonia & nitrites takes 4-8 weeks to be fully functional.
-Tthis can vary due to the age of the aquarium or new tank cycling methods, please see this excellent article for further information on this subject:
+With a new sponge filter, your filter primarily operates mechanically (trapping debris in the sponge which can be rinsed/squeezed out in de-chlorinated water), while the more important bio feature of utilizing nitrifying bacteria to remove toxic ammonia & nitrites takes 4-8 weeks to be fully functional.
+This can vary due to the age of the aquarium or new tank cycling methods.
+Please see this excellent article for further information on this subject:

-*I should note from my experience, even though a power head may move more water, I prefer connecting Sponge Filters to air pumps over water pumps as I find this application more simple, less messy, with less problems of fish knocking power heads off the lift tubes.
+*I should note: from my experience, even though a power head may move more water, I prefer connecting sponge filters to air pumps over water pumps as I find this application to be more simple, less messy, and having less problems with fish knocking power heads off the lift tubes.
 Your experience may vary but this is what I have found.

 When deciding on how high the lift tube should go (whether air driven or pump driven), consider the flow pattern you would like to achieve in your aquarium.
-I recommend as large a pattern as possible, therefore I cut the lift tubes (they can be easily cut with a hacksaw) as close to the water surface as will allow for evaporation and other minor changes in tank level and remain submerged.
+I recommend as large a pattern as possible.
+Therefore, I cut the lift tubes (easily done with a hacksaw) as close to the water surface as will allow for evaporation and other minor changes in tank level and remain submerged.

-With some very small tanks (such as Betta Tanks), I run these Sponge Filters on air power and I do not use the clear lift tube at all and only attach the air diffuser to the bulls-eye.
+With some very small tanks (such as Betta tanks), I run these sponge filters on air power and I do not use the clear lift tube at all.
+Instead, I only attach the air diffuser to the bulls-eye of the sponge filter.

-Even when air powered, the air lifts the water through the filter to the top of the lift tube where the water then exits, even thought the air bubbles continue to the surface.
+Even when air powered, the air lifts the water through the filter to the top of the lift tube where the water then exits, however, the air bubbles will continue to the surface.
 The picture to the left (click to enlarge) shows these differences.

 For tall/deep aquariums; the use of lift tube extensions can be used to provide a better flow pattern.

 The Hydro-Lift can be used with the 1 inch high flow outlets found on the Hydro Sponge Filter.
-As well these lifts work for both air driven or power head (water pump) driven applications.
+In addition, these lifts work for both air-driven or water-driven applications.

-If other filters are present, such as a "Hang on power filter"; generally your best results will be achieved by placing the Sponge Filter on one side and the Hang Power Filter or other filter on the other side (such as the return from a canister filter).
+If other filters are present, such as a "hang-on power filter," then, generally your best results will be achieved by placing the sponge filter on one side and the hang-on power filter, or other filter, on the other side (such as the return from a canister filter).

 For tanks under 24 inches in length, generally the air pump method will achieve a good circulation pattern.